 What's RocketWerkz's vision?

-To make the games we want to play, with people who are passionate about what they do.
-We encourage an innovative, creative and collaborative team approach with the philosophy that great games come out of taking risks.
+To make thinking-person's games with some depth in them, with people who are passionate about what they do.
+We believe that games only really come to life when they are played, and that truly great games come out of taking the right risks.

 Where is RocketWerkz?